-Daniel Ford is a Little Rock native whose practice primarily focuses on employment law – including prosecuting cases under the Fair Labor Standards Act, minimum wage and overtime violations, discrimination, and issues affecting service industry employees.
-He also practices general civil litigation, ranging from contract law to campaign finance.
+Daniel Ford is a Little Rock native.
+His practice primarily focuses on employment law, including prosecuting cases under the Fair Labor Standards Act, minimum wage and overtime violations, discrimination and issues affecting service industry employees.

-Daniel graduated from Little Rock Central High School and attended the University of Arkansas at Fayetteville, where he graduated with degrees in English and Spanish.
-While in college, he was active in student government, campus ministry, and Greek life.
-After college, he attended Bowen School of Law in Little Rock, where he graduated Summa Cum Laude.
+Daniel attended Little Rock Central High School and the University of Arkansas at Fayetteville, where he majored in English and Spanish.
+While in college, he was active in student government, campus ministry and Greek life.
+He graduated Summa Cum Laude from the Bowen School of Law in Little Rock.

-During law school, Daniel was President of Phi Alpha Delta legal fraternity, served on the UALR Law Review, and was a member of the Arkansas Journal of Social Change and Public Service, where he published an article on campaign finance reform.
-He clerked for several Little Rock law firms, the Arkansas Municipal League, and interned with the Hon.
+During law school, Daniel was President of Phi Alpha Delta legal fraternity, served on the UALR Law Review and was a member of the Arkansas Journal of Social Change and Public Service, where he published an article on campaign finance reform.
+He clerked for several Little Rock law firms and the Arkansas Municipal League, and he interned with the Hon.
 Kristine Baker of the District Court for the Eastern District of Arkansas.
-Prior to joining Sanford Law Firm, he entered private practice at a Little Rock firm, focusing on civil litigation, and he clerked for the Hon.
+Prior to joining Sanford Law Firm, he practiced civil litigation in Little Rock, and he clerked for the Hon.
 Timothy Fox of the Pulaski County Circuit Court.